"And the day came when the risk it took to remain tight inside the bud was more painful than the risk it took to blossom." Anais Nin

 Holly provides individual supervision to graduate students through the University of San Francisco's Child and Family Development Center.

-Holly is an Approved EMDR Consultant in Training, supporting newly trained EMDR therapists in honing their skills and building EMDR into their practice.
+Holly is an Approved EMDR Consultant, supporting therapists currently becoming trained in EMDR along with newly trained EMDR therapists in honing their skills and building EMDR into their practice.

 I help children, adults and families with all of the following: